Culture of Fort Worth, Texas

 The Fort Worth Water Gardens, a 4.3 acre urban park with three pools of water and terraced knolls, was created by renowned New York architects Philip Johnson and John Burgee and is marketed as a “cooling oasis in the concrete jungle” of downtown.
 Lawrence Halprin created the modernist-style park known as Heritage Park Plaza.
 The concrete plaza design, which was included in the US National Register of Historic Places, consists of a series of interconnected chambers that are all activated by moving water in walls, channels, and pools.

-Sponsored By Ranger Guard of Fort Worth, Texas
+Sponsored By Ranger Guard of Pasadena, Texas